 In the first classroom scene, the students and teacher all have the same textbook on their desks.
 That textbook was: "Biological Science: Patterns and Processes", published by Holt, Rinehart & Winston, 1966 and 1970.

 After the success of this film, the studio had planned to adapt the sequel, Charlie and the Great Glass Elevator.
-However, Roald Dahl disliked this film refused to sell the rights to his book.
-There was talk of writing an original sequel to make a film of, but this was abandoned and no sequel was ever made.
+However, Roald Dahl so disliked this film that he refused to sell the rights to his subsequent book.
+There was talk of writing a screenplay for an original sequel, but this was abandoned and no sequel was ever made.

 The trivia items below may give away important plot points.

 In Willy's office at the end of the movie, Charlie's stunned reaction to the candy maker yelling at him is real.
 Per director Mel Stuart's "Pure Imagination: The Making of Willy Wonka and the Chocolate Factory" Peter Ostrum was not told beforehand that Willy would be yelling at Charlie.
 Stuart felt that doing it that way would allow for a better, more real, reaction from Charlie.
 Gene Wilder mentioned in Pure Imagination: The Story of 'Willy Wonka and the Chocolate Factory' (2001) that he wanted more than anything to warn Peter about the yelling beforehand (particularly because the two actors had become good friends during the filming and Wilder wanted Ostrum to be assured that he was only acting and that of course he still loved him), but Stuart forbade it.

 In the DVD commentary, Peter Ostrum mentions that, toward the end of the shoot (with him being the only kid left) he and Gene Wilder often ate lunch together.
 Fittingly, they finished those lunches by sharing a chocolate bar for dessert as they walked back to the set.